Constitutional scholar Kermit Roosevelt launches wartime policies into the spotlight with his latest book Allegiance

 Suspenseful, lyrically written, and ingeniously crafted, Allegiance is historical fiction at its best.
 The author follows the Roosevelt tradition of illuminating issues, giving voice to those who go unheard, and imparting a message of tolerance, fairness, and virtue that speaks to our nation’s values.
 As the Wall Street Journal writes, “The Roosevelts deepened a passion for social justice,” and the legacy continues to this day.
 On his speaking tour, he examines current policies, the challenges facing government and citizens with the increasing threat of terrorism, and he provides historical context.
 He also explores the deeper meaning of American ideals and offers guiding principles to how we can protect them.

 By coincidence, the book release coincided with George Takei’s Broadway show, also titled Allegiance.
-The musical based on his childhood years in internment camps.
+The musical is based on his childhood years in internment camps.
 They tell two sides of the same story in what are poignant, cautionary, and inspiring tales about a subject that’s time has finally come.